Limi: Wildlife

 The snow leopard, Himalayan wolf, Tibetan fox, Tibetan gazelle, kiang, argali, Himalayan brown bear, and Himalayan blue sheep have been reported from Limi.
 Wild yak, once thought to be extinct in Nepal since five decades, was reported from the Limi valley in 2014.
 Limi valley and its neighboring parts of upper Humla are rich in bird diversity.

 Climate Change

-Since 2004, a series of GLOFs have come threateningly close Halji Richenling monastery, while also destroying parts of the Halji village.
+Since 2004, a series of GLOFs have come threateningly close to Halji Richenling monastery and have destroyed parts of the Halji village.
 Scientists have linked these GLOFs directly to global warming and climate change.

 In popular culture

 On account of its geographic remoteness and the intactness of its culturally Tibetan heritage, the Limi valley has been called 'Shangri La' by some commentators.
 In a similar vein, the Zen Buddhist teacher Joan Hallifax has called Limi valley a 'beyul'.
 The Indian guru Sadhguru visited Limi valley to view Kailash-Manasarovar from the Lapcha La pass in September 2021.